 The bridge and the legend

-It is one of the most famous attractions in the region: Look closely at the elegant arched span of this celebrated bridge.
+Look closely at the elegant arched span of this celebrated bridge, constructed around the 14th century.
 There are many like it around Epirus and they all display the stone mason’s art, a long tradition and a singular vision of architecture.
-But this is the only one associated with the dark folk tale of the unfortunate builder who, in order to stop the arch from collapsing, used his wife as the foundation stone!
+But this is the only one associated with the dark folk tale of the builder who, in order to stop the arch from collapsing, is said to have used his wife as the foundation stone!

 Watery stories from the Ambracian Gulf